 Step Action Responsible Person Reference/Remarks 1 Identify the Incident.
-All employees must be trained in the capability to identify and respond to an Incident and distinguish if an emergency Usually the rostered Service Engineer Full knowledge regarding Customer Call Centre Process Adequate HSE training and compliance with BR09 Incident Management procedure 2 Protect yourself and others Usually the rostered Service Engineer Wear Applicable PPE and use RPE; as applicable 3 Identify the injured person(s), rescue as applicable and provide first aid.
-Usually the rostered Service Engineer First aid training.
-Rescue training depending on conditions 4 Take action against further incidents as applicable to incident; e.g. isolate electrically, mechanically and hydraulically Usually the rostered Service Engineer By following items 1, 2 and 3 5 Notify internally: report Incident Internally once step 1-4 completed Usually the rostered Service Engineer Refer contact list for Line Manager (Plant Manager & Service Manager NSW) and WHSEQ Manager in writing for input to VWS incident reporting and management system.
-6 If the incident is a major or crisis emergency contact the relevant authorities as applicable in the contact listing noting the General Manager - Services and General Counsel in concert with Senior Contracts Manager decides severity of incident and whether the incident must be reported to senior management and the relevant authorities or other stakeholders (e.g. Ministers, IPART, SafeWork NSW, affected parties).
-General Manager- Services, General Counsel and Senior Contracts Manager Refer to Authority and Stakeholder in Contacts list 7 Appoint an Incident Site Manager.
-Appointed before commencement in anticipation of an emergency by the NSW Service manager General Manager appoints or delegates responsibilities of the Incident Site Manager.
-The Site Incident manager manages using this plan 8 The Incident Site Manager immediately takes responsibility for the Incident Site.
-The Incident Site Manager secures the incident area (refer to OHS Regulation obligation), gathers and records as much information as possible in relation to the Incident including taking photographs, obtaining records of interview, and making relevant notes, and diagrams as soon as possible.
-This shall be the General Manager - Services or competent delegate; otherwise the WHSEQ Manager.
-Refer to BR09 Incident Management procedure and the relevant tools 9 Recovery: Take the necessary actions to recover normal operations by way of a recovery plan Service Manager / Plant Manager and his team As applicable to the severity of the incident and its consequences 10 Appoint the Incident Communications Person This is the VWS General Manager - Services together with General Counsel, if necessary, unless noted otherwise.
+All employees must be trained in the capability to identify and respond to an Incident and distinguish if an emergency Plant Operator & Service Manager-Plant and Networks Full knowledge regarding Customer Call Centre Process Adequate HSE training and compliance with BR09 Incident Management procedure 2 Protect yourself and others Wear Applicable PPE and use RPE; as applicable 3 Identify the injured person(s), rescue as applicable and provide first aid.
+First aid training.
+Rescue training depending on conditions 4 Take action against further incidents as applicable to incident; e.g. isolate electrically & mechanically By following items 1, 2 and 3 5 Notify internally: report Incident Internally once step 1-4 completed Refer to contact list for Service Manager-Plant and Networks, Operations Manager North East Region & WHSEQ Manager 6 If the incident is a major or crisis emergency contact the relevant authorities as applicable in the contact listing noting the Operations Manager North East Region and General Counsel in concert with Senior Contracts Manager decides severity of incident and whether the incident must be reported to senior management and the relevant authorities or other stakeholders (e.g. Ministers, IPART, SafeWork NSW, affected parties).
+Operations Manager North East Region, General Counsel and Senior Contracts Manager Refer to Authority and Stakeholder in Contacts list 7 Appoint an Incident Site Manager.
+Appointed before commencement in anticipation of an emergency Operations Manager North-East The Site Incident manager manages using this plan 8 Secures the incident area, gathers and records as much information as possible in relation to the Incident including taking photographs, obtaining records of interview, and making relevant notes, and diagrams as soon as possible.
+Incident Site Manager Refer to BR09 Incident Management procedure and the relevant tools 9 Recovery: Take the necessary actions to recover normal operations by way of a recovery plan Operations Manager North East Region Service Manager-Plant and Networks and Plant Operators As required 10 Appoint the Incident Communications Person Operations Manager North East Region together / General Counsel.
+As required 11 Investigate the incident for root cause, in consultation with WHSEQ & Compliance Service Manager-Plant and Networks Refer Incident Management procedure (BR09)